Ellen Marx (human rights activist): Later years

 The military government collapsed in 1983, after which it became easier to investigate what had happened to victims of the Dirty War and to pursue some level of justice.
 Shortly after Nora disappeared Ellen Marx had become a member of the Mothers of the Plaza de Mayo movement.
 She was one of the women who at some stage during 1977 began to appear in the Plaza de Mayo, directly in front of the presidential palace, participating in silent demonstrations which involved holding up posters of their missing children with the slogan "¿Dónde están?" ("Where are they?").
 As the silent demonstrations drew international interest the protestors themselves faced increased danger from the government.
 Their spokeswoman, Azucena Villaflor, was herself disappeared on 10 December 1977.
 The campaigners understood that international awareness was one of their most powerful tools.
-Argentina was an immmigrant nation, home to millions who had emigrated, or whose parents had emigrated, from different European countries.
+Argentina was an immigrant nation, home to millions who had emigrated, or whose parents had emigrated, from different European countries.
 Ellen Marx had herself reinstated her (West) German citizenship as the nightmare Hitler years began to recede into history.
 The women made urgent representations to the embassies in Buenos Aires of the European countries from which they or their parents had emigrated.
 The West German embassy representatives were polite but, the women felt, spectacularly less helpful than embassy staff representing the other principal European countries involved.
 In Nora Marx's case they pointed out that since Nora herself did not hold a West German passport her disappearance was not a problem for them.
 The embassy appointed a man called "Major Peirano" as a liaison officer to "support" the women, but the parents came away with the strong impression that Peirano was procipally concerned to withhold any information to which he might have had access concerning the disappearances.
 He certainly did nothing to help find the disappeared children, giving rise to accusations afterwards that whereas the mothers at this stage knew only that their children were missing, West German embassy staff knew already that they had long since been murdered.

 After the military government collapsed and a form of democracy returned in 1983, a memorial tablet to Nora was set up in the Natural Sciences faculty at the university where she had studied.
 The Kaddish for Nora was delivered in Buenos Aires by Rabbi Rothschild.